tobi-code/ManipulationLibrary/README.md

 * Cython

-Installation of librabies:
+Installation of libraries:
 --------------------------

-To install these librabies use the following command:
+To install these libraries use the following command:
 	``pip3 install tabula matplotlib pandas numpy scipy seaborn open3d opencv-python cython progressbar2``

 See the documentation at https://manipulationlibrary.readthedocs.io/en/latest/ for futher explanation of all functions.